l5n0/OrkTranzlator/README.md

 ## Usage

-Once the bot is running, use the `!translate <text>` command in your Discord server to translate text into Ork language.
+Once the bot is running, use the `!tl <text>` command in your Discord server to translate text into Ork language.